NanoComp/meep/doc/docs/Python_Tutorials/Mode_Decomposition.md

         print("tran:, -{}, -{:.2f}, {:.5f}".format(m,angles[m],tran2[m]))
 ```

-The Bash script below runs the grating simulations over a range of grating thicknesses corresponding to phase delays (Δnd/λ) spanning 0 to 1.
-The entire output is saved to a file and the transmittance data is extracted from this and placed in a separate file.
+The Bash script below runs the grating simulations over a range of grating thicknesses corresponding to a range of phase delays (Δnd/λ) of 0 to 1.
+The entire output is saved to a file and the transmittance data is extracted from the output and placed in a separate file.

 ```sh
 for d in `seq 0.1 0.1 3.4`; do